dgMello/machine-learning/projects/capstone/capstone_proposal_template.md

 On a personal level, I love dogs and this is a great way to learn about different breeds.
 I also word for a video security company, so anything I learn here may be able to used for our products.

 ### Problem Statement
-_(approx. 1 paragraph)_

-In this section, clearly describe the problem that is to be solved.
-The problem described should be well defined and should have at least one relevant potential solution.
-Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).

 A client wants to create an phone application that can take a picture of a dog and then display the type of breed the dog is.
+We have been tasked with creating the algorithm that will identify the dogs.
+The algorithm should be able to take a picture as an input and output a string that tells the user what the dog breed is.
+This algorithm should work with as many dog breeds as possible, depending how many breeds the algorithm is trained on.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_